jipiboily/forwardlytics/README.md

   <img src="https://s3.amazonaws.com/forwardlytics-assets/logo-color.svg">
 </p>

-Takes event in and forwards them to various places.
+Forwards analytics events and identification to various marketing & analytics platforms.

-You can send events to Forwardlytics, and it will forward it to many services like [Intercom][intercom] or [Mixpanel][mixpanel].
+You can send events to Forwardlytics, and it will forward it to the configured services like [Intercom][intercom] or [Drip][drip].

-**THIS IS A VERY VERY EARLY NON WORKING VERSION**.
-Use at your own risk, or contribute :)
+## Status

 Where are we at?
+Can you use it in production?

+It is used by [Metrics Watch][metricswatch] for now and it has been for a while now.
+I would not say it is rock solid but it has been working well enough for us.

 What needs to be done and what's in the pipeline?
-See [Forawrdlytics on waffle.io][forwardlytics-on-waffle]
+See [Forwardlytics on waffle.io][forwardlytics-on-waffle]

 [![Build Status](https://travis-ci.org/jipiboily/forwardlytics.svg?branch=master)](https://travis-ci.org/jipiboily/forwardlytics)
 [![Stories in Progress](https://badge.waffle.io/jipiboily/forwardlytics.svg?label=In%20Progress&title=In%20Progress)](http://waffle.io/jipiboily/forwardlytics)